lirantal/nodejs-cli-apps-best-practices/README.md

 - [Do you really know how a lockfile works for yarn and npm packages?](https://snyk.io/blog/making-sense-of-package-lock-files-in-the-npm-ecosystem/)
 - [Yarn docs: Should lockfiles be committed to the repository?](https://next.yarnpkg.com/advanced/qa#should-lockfiles-be-committed-to-the-repository)

+### 2.3 Cleanup configuration files

+✅ **Do:**
+Cleanup configuration files when the CLI application gets uninstalled.
+Optionally, CLI applications can prompt your users to keep the configuration files to skip the re-initialising phase on the next installation for a better user experience.

+❌ **Otherwise:**
+We want to keep the file system clean of any remaining configuration or identifiable data that the CLI tool might have left in when being installed on the system.

+ℹ️ **Details**

+As mentioned in the [stateful data section](#13-stateful-data), if your CLI application uses persistent storage, such as to save configuration files, then the CLI application should also be responsible for removing its configuration files when it gets uninstalled.

+You can use NPMs `pre` or `post` uninstall [script](https://docs.npmjs.com/misc/scripts) for this purpose.
+You can find a working example in this [repository](https://github.com/m-sureshraj/jenni/blob/master/src/scripts/pre-uninstall.js).

 # 3 Interoperability